caltechlibrary/ws/doc/ABOUT.md

 ws
 ==

-    A nimble webserver with friends for prototyping.
+    A nimble webserver for prototyping.

 # What is _ws_?